IN SAN RAMON

 Dental implants are considered an excellent way to replace teeth that have been lost due to disease or trauma.
 When considering the option of receiving dental implants in San Ramon, it is important to do as much research as possible, to give you a better understanding of how the procedure works, and ease any concerns you may have about the process.

-After the healing process the final step would be to have the tooth attached to the custom abutment.
+After the healing process, the final step is to have the tooth attached to the custom abutment.
 This is a relatively quick procedure.

 Getting dental implants requires the use of local anesthesia.
 While it is surgery, it is no more painful than other dental procedures.
 Most people have only minor discomfort, but the amount of pain varies from person to person.

 If you have any further questions, feel free to call our dental office in San Ramon.
+Whether its about digital dentistry or porcelain veneers, we can help.
 We would be happy to answer any questions and address any concerns you may have with this procedure.